Concussion/Injury Protocols (North London Nationals Hockey)

 Any player that sustains an injury during practice or games requiring the player to see a Physician must have a Hockey Canada Injury Report competed.

 NLSA requires for any player injury, to have a Return to Play Authorization form completed, signed and submitted to the Trainer by the parents/guardian before they are allowed on NLSA ice.
 The Return to Play Authorization form is also a requirement for player injuries that may occur outside of North London Sports Association sanctioned events.
+Completed Return to Play Authorization forms are submitted to the North London Nationals Director of Risk Management.

 Player must wear complete hockey safety equipment (with no exceptions) before they are allowed on the NLSA ice.